Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 What are Probiotics?

 It’s important to maintain a healthy balance of “good” and “bad” bacteria in your gut to stay healthy.
-Many experts suggest introducing probiotics into your system when there aren’t enough healthy bacteria naturally present, such as after taking an antibiotic to cure an infection.
+But, what happens is there’s an excessive amount of bacteria in the small intestines?

 The true effects of probiotics in both healthy people and those with chronic diseases aren’t yet known.
 Using probiotics to treat disease is a more recent concept, so in time research will be able to suggest more accurate benefits.

-Summary: Probiotics are live bacteria that can help balance out the microbiome in your gut.
+Summary: Probiotics are live bacteria that can help balance out the micro biome in your gut.
 Science is still unsure of all their potential benefits, but we do know probiotics help to control growth of “bad” bacteria and improve digestion in many people.
+Amy Myers, MD emphasizes to make sure “To restore your gut’s natural balance to prevent future health challenges”.

 Difference Between Probiotics and Prebiotics